banda-niranjan/scitec-thesis-uspr/README.md

 % To activate the virtual environment enter the following source ust/bin/activate

+% To install a package such as pyvisa in the terminal below

+pip3 install pyvisa

 % To run the current script, open terminal and enter the following command

 python3 ./scpi_rigol.py

-% To install a package such as pyvisa in the terminal below

-pip3 install pyvisa
 ```

+condaenvultra.yaml contains all the necessary libraries to be installed for automating Oscilloscope, function generator, voltage generator and the prototype for signal acquisition and signal processing.